Newsletter Subscribe

 Chicken Breast, All-purpose flour, Breadcrumbs, Eggs, Salt, Garlic Powder, Paprika Powder, White Pepper, Sunflower oil.

 Choose medium to small-sized chicken breasts for the best results.
 All-purpose flour coats the chicken and acts as the first dry layer in the breading process.
 The flour also helps to absorb the excess moisture on the chicken.
+Drying the outside of the chicken allows the egg to stick to the chicken breast, creating a crispy coating.

 Garnish the chicken schnitzel with lemon wedges, freshly chopped herbs, or pickled vegetables.
 The perfect sides to complete this amazing dish are greens like arugula, or coleslaw, potato salad, fries, mashed potatoes, mushroom gravy, garlic aioli, or mustard sauce.